Rent assistance programs in Oklahoma County.

-Many of the Oklahoma City rent assistance programs and agencies do have limited funds.
+Many of the Oklahoma City rent assistance programs and agencies that operate them do have limited funds.
 They will also have strict income criteria that need to be met before distributing funds.
 In addition, there is oftentimes a waiting list, especially for the section 8 housing voucher program.

-Catholic Charities of the Archdiocese of Oklahoma City - Affordable housing is offered for seniors as well as transitional housing and rent help for single mothers.
-1501 N. Classen, Oklahoma City, OK 73106, dial (405) 523-3000
+Catholic Charities of the Archdiocese of Oklahoma City - A number of assistance programs are offered.
+There is immediate rentAffordable housing is offered for seniors as well as transitional housing and rent help for single mothers.
+1501 N. Classen, Oklahoma City, OK 73106, dial (405) 523-3000.

 Homeless Alliance - Provides help and guidance to people at risk of evictions/foreclosures and the currently homeless.
 There may be referrals from the Alliance to resources such as the Continuum of Care or Emergency Solutions Grant Program.
 These are federally funded and, as funding allows will offer emergency rent help, security deposits, utility assistance, and other financial aid.
 They can also direct individuals to section 8 housing vouchers.
 The address is 1724 NW 4th Street, Oklahoma City, OK 73106, (405) 415-8410, or read more Oklahoma City eviction assistance.

 Central Oklahoma Community Action Agency - Can provide utility and rental assistance.
 Homeless shelters are offered at some locations too as well as grants to pay security deposits.
 Other government benefits may be administered from the non-profit in both OKC and Canadian County.
 Some clients are issued a interest deferred loan to pay rent or other bills, such as energy.
 Dial 405-232-0199, or try 405) 701-2120 or (405) 282-4332.
 There are multiple offices as follows.